NethServer/ns8-docs/user_domains.rst

 .. note:: External applications can connect only to a local Active Directory provider.

-Binding is the process where the LDAP server authenticates the client and, if the client is successfully authenticated, the server allows the client access.
+Binding is the process where the LDAP server authenticates the client and, if the client is successfully authenticated, the server allows client access.

 Many applications may require to be bound to an existing NethServer 8 user domain.
 Bind settings can be accessed by selecting the ``Configuration`` link from the three-dots menu: user domain